revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Unix_Interview_Ques.md

 ---

-36. In Linux, how will you display the number of times a substring is present in a line?
+36.In Linux, how will you display the number of times a substring is present in a line?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

-> Using `grep` command with `-c` option, it will give the count of the number of matches of a string or pattern in a line.
-For example, `grep -c "hello" example.txt`.
-Here we are finding how many times "hello" is present in a line in the example.txt file.
+> Using `grep` command with `-c` option, it will give the count of the number of matches of a string or pattern in a line.For example, `grep -c "hello" example.txt`.Here we are finding how many times "hello" is present in a line in the example.txt file.

 </details>

 ---

-37. If you have to show in which line number a given string or pattern is present in a file then which command you will use for that?
+37.If you have to show in which line number a given string or pattern is present in a file then which command you will use for that?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

-> We can use the `grep` command with `-n` argument to get the line number where the word is present along with the whole line.
-For that we have to write ` grep -n "Pattern" File_name`.
+> We can use the `grep` command with `-n` argument to get the line number where the word is present along with the whole line.For that we have to write ` grep -n "Pattern" File_name`.

 </details>

 ---

-38. To view the content of a small file we can use the `cat` command, but what will happen if we use the same `cat` command to view the content of a large file?
+38.To view the content of a small file we can use the `cat` command, but what will happen if we use the same `cat` command to view the content of a large file?
 Also, tell me which command can be used to see the content of a large file in a more convenient way.

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

-> When we use the `cat` command to see the content of a large file that will not be fixed in a single terminal screen, then it will move the cursor to the end of the file and to view the content from the start of the file we have to scroll it up.
-Therefore, it is not a convenient way to see the content of a large file.
-But, for that, there is a command called `more` through which we can see the content of a file in a convenient way.
-It will not move directly to the end of the file, instead, it stops at the end of the terminal with a prompt message at the bottom of the terminal showing how much content is present in the terminal at that moment in terms of percentage.
-We can press enter key to move down line by line and for scrolling down we can use the space key.
+> When we use the `cat` command to see the content of a large file that will not be fixed in a single terminal screen, then it will move the cursor to the end of the file and to view the content from the start of the file we have to scroll it up.Therefore, it is not a convenient way to see the content of a large file.But, for that, there is a command called `more` through which we can see the content of a file in a convenient way.It will not move directly to the end of the file, instead, it stops at the end of the terminal with a prompt message at the bottom of the terminal showing how much content is present in the terminal at that moment in terms of percentage.We can press enter key to move down line by line and for scrolling down we can use the space key.

 </details>

 ---

-39. Both `more` and `less` command in Linux, is used to view the content of a large file then what is the difference between both of them?
+39.Both `more` and `less` command in Linux, is used to view the content of a large file then what is the difference between both of them?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

-> The `more` command, when used to see the content of a big file, allows the user to scroll down only with limited or no scroll up.
-Whereas the `less` command is used for both forward and backward navigation in a file.
+> The `more` command, when used to see the content of a big file, allows the user to scroll down only with limited or no scroll up.Whereas the `less` command is used for both forward and backward navigation in a file.

 </details>

 ---

-40. How will you terminate a process that is running in the background with the process id of 3007?
+40.How will you terminate a process that is running in the background with the process id of 3007?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

 > To terminate or end a process, we can use the `kill` command in Linux.
 ```
 kill -15 3007